Dr. Farrell Seymore named Superintendent of Opelika City Schools - NewsBreak

 Dr. Farrell Seymore named Superintendent of Opelika City Schools

-Dr. Seymore shares two childrene with his wife Sarah.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Dr. Seymore and his wife Sarah have two children, Anna, a freshman at Florida State University, and Patrick, a junior at Opelika High School.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to WRBL.